CanopyTax/auto-trace/README.md

 ```

 ###throwSyncStacktrace
 First order function, will wrap caught response in an error object that contains the asynchronous stacktrace and throw the wrapped error.
-This should be passed (not called) as a function into the catch statement.
+This should be passed (not called) as a function into the catch statement (see example).

+This function uses `setTimeout(() => {throw err})` to throw the error.

+The error will be caught be window.onerror and can be logged by reporting services like sentry and bugsnag, but will not disrupt normal code execution (and cannot be caught elsewhere within the app).

+This is especially helpful when working in angular land - as throwing an error within a promise catch handler will cause a `rootScope:digest` Error.

 ```js
 return $http